 Students should begin to consider their future goals.
 This is an important time for students to create a loose plan for post-high school graduation.
 Is there an interest to pursue a higher education field such as law or medicine?
 Does the thought of trade school strike more interest than thoughts of college?

-Though it is important to maintain flexibility in these early stage plans, developing a general sense of direction can influence which high school classes are pursued, what extra curricular activities to get involved in, and basic financial expectations.
+Though it is important to maintain flexibility in these early-stage plans, developing a general sense of direction can influence which high school classes are pursued, what extracurricular activities to get involved in, and basic financial expectations.
 Having a vague sense of direction gives students a sense of comfort and reassurance as they transition into high school.

-Perhaps the most crucial step for parents in this phase is financial planning.
+Perhaps the most crucial step for college prep for parents in this phase is financial planning.
 It is never too early to develop a plan and begin college savings.
 Tuition prices across the United States are rising.
 Tuition alone can be pricey, and there are the added expenses of board, food, and travel as well.
 College Board has released a chart revealing the average tuition, food, and board rates for colleges in 2015-2016 to guide parents’ financial expectations.

 Though parents should begin to establish the importance of saving and responsible money handling at an early age, they should refrain from laying down hard financial tuition expectations at this early age.
 That discussion will come further down the road.